alpluspluss/bfc/README.md

 # bfc: A Brainfuck Compiler from Scratch

+> [!NOTE]
+> The system call number is currently for OSX/XNU Darwin.
+More OS may or may not be supported at later date.

 bfc is a fully-made-from-scratch with its custom ARM64 code generation backend. bfc is developed as a testament to my learning of ARM64 instructions encoding and decoding.

 The codebase is written with simplicity in mind with a fair share of comments in most files.
 Readers should have some ideas about basic instruction encoding as well as how a typical compiler optimizes your code.